-dcb_address---A-Type Address or (2-12)

-specifies the address of the data control block for the opened BDAM data set.

-- area address-A-Type Address, (2-12), or 'S' specifies the address of the area that contains the data block to be written.
+- dcb_address-A-Type Address or (2-12) - specifies the address of the data control block for the opened BDAM data set. - area address-A-Type Address, (2-12), or 'S' specifies the address of the area that contains the data block to be written.
 'S' can be coded instead of an area address only if the data block (or key and data) are contained in a buffer provided by dynamic buffering; that is, 'S' was coded in the area address operand of the associated READ macro instruction.
 If 'S' is coded in the WRITE macro instruction, the area address from the READ macro instruction data event control block must be moved into the WRITE macro instruction data event control block; the buffer area acquired by dynamic buffering is released after the WRITE macro instruction is executed.
-For a description of the data event control block, see Appendix A, "Status Information Following an Input/Output Operation" on page 190. - length-symbol, decimal digit, absexp, (2-12) or 'S' specifies the number of data bytes to be written up to a maximum of 32760.
-If 'S' is coded, it specifies that the system uses the value in the block size (DCBBLKSI) field as the length.
-When undefined-length records are used, if the WPITE means instruction is for undete and the length WRITE macro instruction is for update and the length specified differs from the original block, the new block will be truncated or padded with binary zeros accordingly.
+For a Appendix A, "Status Information Following an Input/Output Operation" on page 192.

+length-symbol, decimal digit, absexp, (2-12) or 'S' specifies the number of data bytes to be written up to a maximum of 32760.
+If 'S' is coded, it specifies that the system uses the value in the block size (DCBBLKSI) field as the length the length.
+When undefined-length records are used, if the WRITE macro instruction is for update and the length specified differs from the original block, the new block will be truncated or padded with binary zeros accordingly.
 The problem program can check for this situation in the SYNAD routine.